 NBDTs include finance companies that raise funds from the public, as well as most building societies and credit unions.
 Managed investment schemes are not included, and nor are finance companies and other entities that fund solely from related parties, or from corporate or wholesale sources.

 An NBDT regulated offer is defined in the NBDT Act as a “regulated offer within the meaning of section 41 of the Financial Markets Conduct Act 2013”.
 The definition generally captures offers of debt securities made to persons who must receive disclosure under the FMC Act.
 Colloquially it is a “retail offer”.
 Offers to wholesale investors are not included.

-However, an NBDT regulated offer includes offers to persons' investment business and persons who are “eligible investors” (broadly experienced investors who certify that they do not need the protections provided by the FMC Act).
-Such persons would not receive disclosure under the FMC Act, but NBDTs who make offers exclusively to such persons and meet the other qualifications to be an NBDT will come within the definition of NBDT regulated offer.
+However, an NBDT regulated offer includes offers to persons who meet certain investment activity criteria, and persons who are “eligible investors” (broadly experienced investors who certify that they do not need the protections provided by the FMC Act).
+Such persons would not receive disclosure under the FMC Act, but NBDTs who make offers open to such persons and meet the other qualifications to be an NBDT will come within the definition of NBDT regulated offer.

 In lay terms, debt securities include debentures, bonds, deposits, call accounts and similar transactions.

 The Financial Markets Conduct Act 2013 (the FMC Act) requires trust deeds to be in place for regulated offers of debt securities.
 Trust deeds provide some protection to depositors and investors, whereby an independent person (trustee) supervises the issuer’s compliance with the terms of the trust deed on behalf of depositors and investors, and has the capacity to take action where those terms are breached or threaten to be breached.

 The FMC Act refers to trustees as “licensed supervisors”.
 Trustees are licensed by the Financial Markets Authority under the Financial Markets Supervisors Act 2011.